What if XRP Came First?

 Jul 21, 2018

 Somewhere in a parallel universe, the year is 2025.
-It's been 13 years since the invention of the world's first, and still only cryptocurrency, XRP, and it has permeated into virtually every aspect of value-transfer imaginable, globally.
+It's been 13 years since the invention of the world's first, and still only cryptocurrency, XRP, and being so efficient and without competition, it has rapidly evolved (including sharding) to meet its popular demand.
+It has permeated into virtually every aspect of value-transfer imaginable, globally.
 Never has such a technological revolution been quite so disruptive.

 People from all walks of life, from every corner on Earth, use XRP daily to buy and sell food, products, services, etc., and sending pennies just as easily as fortunes instantly between continents for near-zero cost, is taken for granted.
 The Internet of things has taken up XRP even more than humans, and the rate of value transfer flowing across the Internet is truly mind-boggling, striking a staggering contrast to even just a decade before; Jevons paradox and the network effect have firmly taken hold.
 Meanwhile, global-cooling has begun in earnest, and anyone can order an in-stock graphics card.
 Life is good.